ayeeshaa5/Pyro-Smoke-Guard/README.md

 ### Project Structure
 The project structure is organized for clarity and ease of use.
 Key directories include:

-Datasets: This directory holds datasets specifically for training and testing the AlexNet model for image classification.
+[Datasets](https://github.com/ayeeshaa5/Pyro-Smoke-Guard/tree/main/Datasets): This directory holds datasets specifically for training and testing the AlexNet model for image classification.

-Models: Stores the trained AlexNet model for image classification.

-Tests: Holds sample images for testing.
+[Tests](https://github.com/ayeeshaa5/Pyro-Smoke-Guard/tree/main/Tests): Holds sample images for testing.

-Results: Contains processed images and visualizations.
+[Results](https://github.com/ayeeshaa5/Pyro-Smoke-Guard/tree/main/Results): Contains processed images and visualizations.

-objectDetection: The Object Detection directory is dedicated to datasets and models pertaining to the broader field of object detection.
+[objectDetestion](https://github.com/ayeeshaa5/Pyro-Smoke-Guard/tree/main/objectDetection): The Object Detection directory is dedicated to datasets and models pertaining to the broader field of object detection.
 It houses resources for advancing beyond image classification.

 ### Acknowledgments